jlovs/git-scripts/readme.md

 - Features are rebased onto master when done
 - All submodules use the same branch names as root repository
 - When feature is merged to master the branch is removed

+The master branch can be another branch at some specific states of a project.

 ### Commands ###
 Copy the contents of the bin directory into your `<git-install-dir>`/usr/bin directory or runt the provided install.sh script in the bin directory - ./install.sh `<path-to-git-install-dir>`.